Super 7: The Best Fried Chicken in Miami

 Publix

-Yes, Florid'a’s favorite supermarket made this list.
-Chefs across Miami will privately admit Publix fried chicken – with its aggressive seasoning, double-breaded crunch, and consistent quality – often outshines restaurant versions.
-The skin packs serious flavor from paprika, turmeric and black pepper, while the meat stays tender and juicy.
+Yes, Florida’s favorite supermarket made this list.
+Chefs across Miami will privately admit Publix fried chicken – with its aggressive seasoning, double-breaded crunch, and consistent quality – often outranks many restaurant variations.
+The skin is filled with flavor from paprika, turmeric and black pepper, while the meat stays tender and juicy.
+It’s a classic for a reason.

 This gas station chicken chain delivers Cajun-spiced goodness that transcends its humble surroundings.
-The Washington Avenue location deserves special mention – not just for the crispy, flavorful chicken, but for the people-watching that comes free with every order.
+The Washington Avenue location of Krispy Krunchy Chicken deserves a special mention – not just for the crispy, flavorful chicken, but for the people-watching that comes free with every order.

-Pro Tip: The 14th and Washington spot stays open late – grab a box after bar-hopping for the ultimate night-cap. @krispykrunchychicken // 1407 Washington Ave., Miami Beach
+Pro Tip: The 14th and Washington spot stays open late, so grab a box after bar-hopping for the ultimate night-cap. @krispykrunchychicken // Locations throughout South Florida